CLSherrod/clsherrod.github.io/_pages/now.md

 - Writing helpful essays here on what has worked for me in life.
 See recently published below.
 - I operate a [web agency](/whodefinesyou) on referrals only since 1999.
 - I'm an artist known as [Chr1stopher](/chr1stopher)
-- I have a course on becoming and being an [Expat](/expatrebel).
 - Created some markdown projects for certain tracking I do in markdown text: [One Big Text File Markdown Journal](/obtf), [Home Manual Markdown](/home-manual), [Customer Relationship Management Markdown](/crm), and [Gardening Project Managment Markdown](/gardening).
-- Created [Date Night Spinner](/date-night-spinner) for the romantic types.

 ## Previous Projects
 See [Projects](/projects) for a list of projects.